top of page

 Ekta Sampson, Elementary Teacher (K-1, Alpha Class)

 Ekta was thrilled when the Alpha position became available.
 She is grateful to have found The Schoolhouse, an independent learning community that aligns so closely with her own values and philosophies.
-She was drawn to The Schoolhouse for many reasons: its idyllic setting amidst protected wetlands, commitment to anti-racism, dedicated staff, and diversity of students and families.

-(K-1, Alpha Class)
+Marc Hughes, Elementary Teacher's Aide (K-1, Alpha Class)

 Sara Bankert, Elementary Teacher (2-3, Tau Class)

 Sara (she/her) joined The Schoolhouse after teaching middle school science in the Washington, DC area for seven years.
 Most recently, she taught 5th and 6th grade science at a progressive Quaker school.
 When she moved to Burlington in September 2016 with her partner Craig, she was anxious to find a school that fit her creative and holistic approach to teaching.
 She quickly found The Schoolhouse and enjoyed subbing there (at every level).
 Sara was beyond thrilled when a classroom position opened up in 2017!
+She’s been the lead teacher in the Tau room ever since, and is now lucky enough to have her daughter Margaret at the Schoolhouse as well - right around the corner in the Dragonfly room!

 Sara graduated from Cornell University in 2008 with a BA in Physics and a MAT in Secondary Education.
 She took a brief “break” from teaching while in DC to pursue another passion—animal rights.
 She quickly missed the classroom and realized she could find ways to incorporate her love for animals into her teaching.
 At her last school she started a student led Animal Advocacy group, where students explored issues of compassion and justice.
 When she’s not teaching, Sara loves to spend time with family and friends, hike, bike, run, cook delicious vegan food, and make pottery!